shepherdp/SAFyR_dev/README.md

     >>> 12
     >>> 14

 *NOTE: determination of numerical types (e.g. integer and float) are performed IN THE LEXER.
-If you write your for loop declaration as 'for i = 0..2', then SAFyR will interpret that line of code as 'for i = 0.0 2.0' and will throw an error.
+If you write your for loop declaration as 'for i = 0..2', then SAFyR will interpret that line of code as '`for i = 0.0 2.0`' and will throw an error.
 Dots MUST be separated from numerical characters by whitespace.*

 #### Foreach Loops